 It just struck me as a rather easy tool to put together powerful combinations of digital images and audio.
 It packages it as a link that can be shared, or embedded in any web site via some cut and paste (The YouTubization method– it ought to be expected in anything that allows yo to create re-purposed media content).

 To have a play at it, inspired by Dean’s recent efforts to collect the desktop photos bloggers use on their computer, I uploaded about 6 of mine, sorted them into some order I liked, then walked through and added audio annotation to them:

 The options you get when you share a VoiceThread is to allow others to leave audio or text comments (They need to create an account to do so, I believe), which makes for yet another level of curiosity on how to create media that can involve the voices of others from near or afar.

 So yes, one could do a presentation here (record audio for each slide), some version of digital storytelling, perhaps some collaborative discussion around images… there are many creative possibilities for what is really a nice, simple tool.
 Easy peasy to use.

 Just for fun, I took another 10-15 minutes and rendered another VoiceThread based on the fake science fiction covers I created for the presentation I did with Brian Lamb back in 2006 for the EDUCAUSE ELI conference – with this one, I grabbed the images all from a flickr photo set, very easy peasy, and added some descriptions about each fake book cover:

 Did I say how easy these were to make?

-The post "Easy Peasy Rich Media – VoiceThreads" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2007/07/voicethreads/) on July 5, 2007.
+The post "Easy Peasy Rich Media – VoiceThreads" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2007/07/voicethreads/) on July 5, 2007.